basecamp/bc3-api/sections/cloud_files.md

 Update accepts `title`, `url`, `service`, and `description`, and all four are sent on every update — the controller replaces the recordable on each call rather than patching individual fields.
-Updating a drafted cloud file also publishes it, applying any `subscriptions` sent with the request.
+Updating a drafted cloud file also publishes it.

+Subscribers are only replaced when you address them: omit both `subscriptions` and `notify` and a drafted cloud file keeps its current subscribers; send either one to recompute the list.
+The creator is always on the list.

 ###### Example JSON Request
 <!-- START PUT PAYLOAD /buckets/1/cloud_files/2.json -->